mikeyGlitz/dev-to-blog/posts/go-service-skeleton.md

 ## Containerization

 As a developer, you generally want to take your user experience into consideration.
 When the application you're developing is a web server, one of your users will be the operations person or the site administrator who will ensure that your application runs and functions properly in its deployment environment.

 While a lot of legacy applications run directly on the host environment, the use of containerization is more prevelant than ever.
 With a container, it is possible to the deployment time and the installation and configuration of your application.
 With a container, your application deploys inside a self-contained environment (a lightweight VM) and usually contains the minimal pre-configuration (more on this in subsequent sections) which is required to run.

 [Docker](docker.com) is the most widely used container engine to date.
-For this example, we will be deploying our application using
+For this example, we will be deploying our application using Docker containers.
-Docker containers.
 To create a Docker container you must first create a `Docker` file.
 When creating a Dockerfile, there are certain considerations which may be taken into account as part of your build process.
 You can either copy your application package or binary into your container pre-built, or you can create a build step within your container context and copy the binary from the build stage in `Dockerfile` to a destination runtime environment.

 As a general rule of thumb, I prefer to build my applications within the `docker build` process.
 Organizaing `Dockerfile` into a `build` stage and a `ship` stage provides the added benefit of multi-architecture builds.

 With the increasing popularity of ARM-based architectures (as seen in the Apple Silicone Macs, Raspberry Pi, and AWS Graviton instances), supporting both Intel and ARM platforms may be a consideration for increased application portability as well as cost savings.

-In my example, I will demonstrate releasing a multi-stage Docker image which is compatible with `docker buildx` for releasing a multi-architecture image.
+In my example, I will demonstrate releasing a multi-stage Docker image which is compatible with `docker buildx` for releasing a multi- architecture image.
 This example will contain a `build` stage for compiling a Go application and a `ship` stage for the actual runtime environment once the container starts

 ```Dockerfile
 # TARGETPLATFORM specifies the build/runtime environment i.e. ARM/AMD64